 Diagnosis of Posterior urethral valves

-In some baby’s existence of posterior urethral valves are detected when they develop urinary tract infections.
+In some baby's existence of posterior urethral valves are detected when they develop urinary tract infections.
 Most babies are diagnosed with the help of ultrasound scan done during the pregnancy.
-In babies with PU valves the urine stream will not be good and the will the urine will be passing in drops.
+In babies with PU valves the urine stream will not be good and the urine will be passing in drops.

 Most of the treatment in PU valves is carried out with the help of a Paediatric cystoscope.
 This instrument inserted through the urethra allows the surgeon to view the bladder and make some minor operations without making any external cuts.
 With the help of cystoscope the PU valves are cut and the passage of the urinary tract is made free so that urine flows through it without any hindrance.
 Some other methods are also followed by surgeon is special situations to make sure that no urine remains collected inside the bladder.